worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/campaignprofile.md

 I'd like to introduce myself:

 I'm approaching the Kickstarter community because I am looking for help getting on my feet, and I want to establish a lasting relationship within the communities that I am most interested in working with.
-To prepare for this kickstarter, I set up a market research and platform development booth for the summer at my local weekend market up here in Anchorage, Alaska, where I call home.
+To prepare for this kickstarter, I set up a market research and development booth for the summer at my local weekend market up here in Anchorage, Alaska, where I call home.
 I am a conceptual peace artist, a theoretical peace physicist, and a peace systems engineer.
 I have a degree in electrical engineering.

 <a href="https://timemachineforpeace.wp.computer/context/bmakusa/" target="_default">Some of my credentials may be viewed here.</a>